Hansen333/DERO-GetWork-Tester/README.md

 Simple GetWork Tester.

 Used to make sure your mining server is working by checking it is sending jobs and has no error.
-Or to check your node's it's max capacity.
+Or to check your nodes max capacity.

 # Getting Started